ADGEfficiency/dsr-rl/PITCHME.md

 **DDQN target**
 $$ r + \gamma Q(s', \underset{a}{argmax}Q(s',a; \theta); \theta^{-}) $$

-- select the optimal action according to our online network
+- select the action according to the online network

-- but use the Q value as estimated by the target network
+- quanitfy the value that action using the target network

 ---